apache/spark/docs/java-programming-guide.md

 JavaRDD<String> words = lines.flatMap(new Split());
 {% endhighlight %}

-Java 8+ users can also possibly write the above `FlatMapFunction` in a more concise way using lambda expression as follows:
+Java 8+ users can also write the above `FlatMapFunction` in a more concise way using a lambda expression:

 {% highlight java %}
 JavaRDD<String> words = lines.flatMap(s -> Arrays.asList(s.split(" ")));